-7. FUTURE PLANS
+8. FUTURE PLANS

-- 7.1 The Charity will be considering enhancing a number of its land and property assets with the intention of furthering the aims of the Charity and continues to improve the parks and pleasure ground facilities for the people of Folkestone and the surrounding areas. - 7.2 The introduction of recycling facilities across all parks and open spaces is currently being discussed as part of the Council's new waste management contract. - 7.3 Early master-planning work is underway to create a new play area and leisure hub at East Cliff.
+- 8.1 The Charity will be considering enhancing a number of its land and property assets with the intention of furthering the aims of the Charity and continues to Improve the parks and pleasure ground facilities for the people of Folkestone and the surrounding areas. - 8.2 The introduction of recycling facilities across all parks and open spaces is currently being discussed as part of the Council's new waste management contract. - 8.3 Draft master-planning work has commenced to potentially create a new destination play area and leisure hub at East Cliff following approval of the Play Area Strategy 2020-2030 which identifies the site as a Priority Play Area.
+This is still in the formative stages, meetings have taken place with a range of external stakeholders to gain buy-in to the project.
+Plans will be presented to Cabinet to gain approval for the project.

-8. AUDIT OF THE CHARITY'S ACCOUNTS
+9. AUDIT OF THE CHARITY'S ACCOUNTS

-8.1 UHY Hacker Young Chartered Accountants have been appointed to audit the 2018/19 accounts in accordance with the Charities Act 2011 and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with Financial Reporting Standards applicable in UK and Republic of Ireland (FRS 102).
+9.1 UHY Hacker Young Chartered Accountants have been appointed to audit the 2020/21 accounts in accordance with the Charities Act 2011.

-9. FURTHER INFORMATION
+10. FURTHER INFORMATION

-9.1 Further information about the Charity can be obtained from Susan Priest, Head of Paid Service, Folkestone & Hythe District Council, Civic Centre, Castle Hill Avenue, Folkestone, Kent CT20 2QY.
+10.1 Further information about the Charity can be obtained from Susan Priest, Head of Paid Service, Folkestone & Hythe District Council, Civic Centre, Castle Hill Avenue, Folkestone, Kent CT20 2QY.
 (01303 852203) susan.priest@folkestone-hythe.gov.uk.

-The Annual Report for the year ended 31 March 2019 approved by the Cabinet of Folkestone & Hythe District Council, the Corporate Trustee, on 22 January 2020 and signed on its behalf by:
+The Annual Report for the year ended 31 March 2021 approved by the Cabinet of Folkestone & Hythe District Council, the Corporate Trustee, on 26 April 2022 and signed on its behalf by: